- How PayPal Shipping Scams Work

 - Only ship items to the address you see on the "Transaction Details" page within PayPal.

-- Don't allow the buyer to organize shipment, do it all from your end.
+- Don't allow the buyer to organize shipment—do it from your end.

 Red Flags of PayPal Shipping Scams

 There are several red flags for PayPal shipping scams, and any one of them may mean someone is trying to scam you.
-If anyone says they want you to use a specific shipping service, you should be careful.
+You should be careful if anyone says they want you to use a specific shipping service.
 It may not be legitimate.
 Even if the service is genuine, the buyer could call the shipping company and have the order sent to a different address.

 If the buyer asks that you use a prepaid label, you should beware.
 They might have bought the labels using a stolen credit card.
 Also, if the buyer gives you a fake or incorrect shipping address, this is another red flag.
 They could then reach out to the shipping company, change the destination address, and claim they never got the item they paid for.